Spiritual bypassing: are you in your body?

 This might look like:

-- Giving yourself permission to feel your feelings – neither ignoring, nor catastrophizing
+• Giving yourself genuine permission to feel all your feelings (even the ones you think you shouldn’t have) – neither ignoring, nor catastrophizing

-- Implement healthy boundaries – check out the self-love page
+• Implement healthy boundaries – check out our self-love and self-care tips

-- Sit in front of a mirror and gently observe for 10 minutes each day, noticing all the sensations in your body, without judgement
+• Sit in front of a mirror and gently observe for 10 minutes each day, noticing all the sensations you feel in your body, without judgement

 The lesson